timtebeek/major-migrations-made-easy-slides/slides.md

 Automation may be the only option, especially for large companies maintaining thousands of services.
 -->
 ---
+name: OpenRewrite logo
 layout: center
 ---

 ![OpenRewrite](/rewrite-logo.png)

 <!--
-So imagine my excitement last year, when I discovered OpenRewrite.
-OpenRewrite promises to make light work of all such migrations.

-With a simple command, you can now upgrade between versions of Java and Spring.
+Through OpenRewrite, you can now upgrade between versions of Java and Spring, with a simple command.

 You can even migrate between frameworks, such as from JUnit to AssertJ, and even from Java EE to Spring.

 In this talk I’ll tell you all about OpenRewrite;